SRV record: Provisioning for high service availability

 The first three records share a priority of 10, so the weight field's value will be used by clients to determine which server (host and port combination) to contact.
-The sum of all three values is 100, so bigbox.example.com will be used 60% of the time.
+The sum of all three weight values is 100, so bigbox.example.com will be used 60% of the time.
 The two hosts, smallbox1 and smallbox2 will be used for 40% of requests total, with half of them sent to smallbox1, and the other half to smallbox2.
 If bigbox is unavailable, these two remaining machines will share the load equally, since they will each be selected 50% of the time.

 If all three servers with priority 10 are unavailable, the record with the next lowest priority value will be chosen, which is backupbox.example.com.
 This might be a machine in another physical location, presumably not vulnerable to anything that would cause the first three hosts to become unavailable.

-The load balancing provided by SRV records is inherently limited, since the information is essentially static.
-Current load of servers is not taken into account, unless TTL values are low enough (around a minute or lower) that the priority (or weight) values can be quickly updated.
+The load balancing provided by SRV records is inherently limited since the information is essentially static.
+The current load of servers is not taken into account unless TTL values are low enough (around a minute or lower) that the priority (or weight) values can be quickly updated.